PX4/PX4-Devguide/en/ros/external_position_estimation.md

 Be sure to perform the following checks:

-* **Before** creating the rigid body, align the robot with world x axis
+* **Before** creating the rigid body, align the robot with world x axis.
-* Stream over MAVLink and check the MAVLink inspector with *QGroundControl*, the local pose topic should be in NED
+* Stream over MAVLink and check the MAVLink inspector with *QGroundControl*, the local pose topic should be in NED.
-* Move the robot around by hand and see if the estimated local position is consistent (always in NED)
+* Move the robot around by hand and see if the estimated local position is consistent (always in NED).
-* Rotate the robot on the vertical axis and check the yaw with the MAVLink inspector
+* Rotate the robot on the vertical axis and check the yaw with the MAVLink inspector.

 If those steps are consistent, you can try your first flight.